The perfect romantic stay in Dublin

 As evening plan, we suggest a visit to the National Concert Hall.
 Great artists are performing regularly.
 If you’re not such a classical music fan, the Three Arena hosts many artists during the weekends and cinemas are widely present here in Dublin.
 If you’re visiting during Summer, you might be lucky to get a ticket for the open air cinema.
 What’s there better to do than enjoying an old-school movie below the stars.
 After having experienced the art of music, what about a romantic Italian dinner at Il Posto next to Stephen’s Green.
 They serve a great variety of savoury Italian dishes and accompanied by a nice glass of wine it will allow you for a nice sleep in one of the Dublin Hotels.

 On your second day, start off with a nice full Irish breakfast at the hotel or eventually go to Laduree and have some delectable macaroons with a great cup of coffee in a relaxed atmosphere.
+For vegans and vegetarians, Dublin has some great eating spots.
+Check out our list of the best vegetarian and vegan restaurants in Dublin for some inspiration.

 After that, it’s time for some sightseeing.
 Christchurch Cathedral, being one of the oldest churches in Dublin, is definitely worth a visit.
 How about lighting up a candle and making a wish?
 From there, it’s only a short walk to Dublin Castle, which is lovely to explore and gives you loads of insights about the Viking life back in the days.
 Trinity College is just a short stroll further and is a great attraction.
 The college is huge and offers many sights to explore such as the book of Kells.
 After having explored the heritage of Dublin city, you must be hungry and we think that’s time to introduce you to the Irish pub food.
 Many of them serve delicious Irish food.
 Guinness pie or fish and chips?
 It’s up to you!